Milena Bellin

 Beatrice obtained her BSc in Biomedical Engineering at the Univ. of Padova and MSc in Tissue Engineering at Technikum Wien.
 She trained at Boston Children’s Hospital and Dana-Farber Cancer Institute on stem cell–based disease modeling.
 She completed her PhD at Leiden Univ.
 Medical Center, developing hiPSC-derived cardiac and kidney organoids and integrating them in organ-on-chip platforms.
 She has expertise in stem cell culture, organoid engineering, 3D bioprinting, and microfluidics to study multi-organ communication.

-S. Wiersma
+Sanne Wiersma

 PhD Researcher